SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 ![](images/msteams_team_save.png)

-Now, you will start receiving alert notifications for _all_ Squadcast incidents in the configured MS Teams Channel, in this case, the `internal-testing-Production-alerts` Channel.
-You can then choose to **Acknowledge**, **Resolve** and **Reassign** these incidents from within the Channel, in this case, the `internal-testing-Production-alerts` Channel.
+Now, you will start receiving alert notifications for _all_ Squadcast incidents in the configured MS Teams channel, in this case, the `internal-testing-Production-alerts` channel.
+You can then choose to **Acknowledge**, **Resolve** and **Reassign** these incidents from within the channel, in this case, the `internal-testing-Production-alerts` channel.

 {{site.data.alerts.blue-note-md}}
 **This integration supports bi-directional status sync**

-When an incident is _acknowledged_, _resolved_ or _reassigned_ from MS Teams, the status change of the incident is propagated to Squadcast and updated automatically.
-Similarly, if an incident is _acknowledged_, _resolved_ or _reassigned_ in Squadcast, you will be notified in the configured MS Teams Channel for it.
+When an incident is acknowledged, resolved or reassigned from MS Teams, the status change of the incident is propagated to Squadcast and updated automatically.
+Similarly, if an incident is acknowledged, resolved or reassigned in Squadcast, you will be notified in the configured MS Teams channel for it.

-**Note**: If an incident is auto-resolved by the alert-source, then the notification indicates the same.
+**Note**: If an incident is auto-resolved by the alert source (monitoring tool), then the notification will indicate the same.
 {{site.data.alerts.end}}

-{{site.data.alerts.blue-note}}
+{{site.data.alerts.blue-note-md}}
+**Note:**

-<b>Note: Global MS Teams Channel = default MS Teams Channel for all Services</b>
+Global MS Teams channel = default MS Teams channel for all Services

-<br/><br/><p>By default, the configured global MS Teams Channel is applicable to every Service in Squadcast.
-This means, all the alerts coming for every Service in Squadcast will be routed to the default MS Teams Channel configured</p>
+By default, the configured global MS Teams channel is applicable to every Service in Squadcast.
+This means, all the alerts coming for every Service in Squadcast will be routed to the default MS Teams channel configured.
 {{site.data.alerts.end}}

-## Configuring Service Specific MS Teams Channels
+### Configuring Service Specific MS Teams Channels

-Additionally, you can associate one MS Teams Channel per Service so as to receive notifications for incidents affecting only that Service in this MS Teams Channel.
+Additionally, you can associate one MS Teams channel per Squadcast Service so as to receive notifications for incidents affecting only that Service in this MS Teams channel.

 Follow the steps below to configure the same:

-**(1)** Click on checkbox to activate `TEAM/SERVICE SPECIFIC CHANNEL`
+**(1)** Enable the checkbox to activate `TEAM/SERVICE SPECIFIC CHANNEL`

 ![](images/msteams_teams_service_specific.png)

-**(2)** Click on the team name to open team configuration option
+**(2)** Select the Team to open the Team configuration option

 ![](images/msteam_team_config.png)

-**(3)** Select **Squadcast Team**
+**(3)** Select the Squadcast **Team** here

 ![](images/msteams_select_sq_team.png)

-**(4)** All the services part of that Squadcast Team will appear in next Services dropdown select service
+**(4)** All the Services that are a part of that Squadcast Team will appear in next Services drop-down, select the Service(s)

 **(5)** Select a channel in opened Teams so for example in all the channels in `internal-testing` team is shown and we can select a channel to create a Squadcast(Team, service) to MS Teams Channel mapping

 ![](images/msteams_select_team_channels.png)

-**(6)** Click on "Save" to save configuration
+**(6)** Click on **Save** to save configuration

 ## Capabilities of MS Teams App

-- You can `Acknowledge`,`Resolve` and `Reassign` Incidents from App itself by clicking on corresponding CTAs, in addition to this you can also add notes to the incidents, which will directly reflect on Squadcast dashboard.
+- You can `Acknowledge`,`Resolve` and `Reassign` incidents from within MS Teams itself by clicking on the corresponding CTAs.
+In addition to this, you can also add notes to the incidents which will directly reflect in the Incident Details page for the incident.

 ![](images/msteams_message.png)

-- Once App is added as a bot in specific MS Teams channel, you can run bot command `whos-on-call` to view oncall schedule for all the Teams created on Squadcast platform.
+- Once the app is added as a bot in a specific MS Teams channel, you can run the bot command `whos-on-call` to view the on-call schedules for all the Teams created in your Squadcast organization.

 ![](images/msteams_sq_command.png)

+## Additional Information on Errors

-## Errors encountered when taking actions on incident message
+Errors encountered when taking actions on incident:

 ![](images/msteams_unauthorized_error.png)

-This error is either due to you are not part of organisation for which this incident is triggerd in Squadcast platform, or you are not authorised to take this action.
+This error is either because you are not part a of the organisation for which this incident is triggerd in Squadcast, or you are not authorised to take this action.